Probability error bounds for approximation of functions in reproducing kernel Hilbert spaces: Notation and Preliminary Results

-We now recall a list of useful results about the construction of new RKHSs and positive semidefinite kernels from existing ones.
-The main result shows that the concept of reproducing kernel Hilbert space is actually a special case of the concept of operator range.
+We now recall a useful result on the construction of new RKHSs and positive semidefinite kernels from existing ones.
+It also shows that the concept of reproducing kernel Hilbert space is actually a special case of the concept of operator range.
+Let $\cH$ be a Hilbert space, $\phi \colon \cH \to \FF^X$ a continuous linear map.
+Then $\phi(\cH) \subseteq \FF^X$ with the norm